VinnyChase28/content-manager/README.md

 ## API's for data

+- Movies: TMDB (The movie database REST API)
-- TMDB (The movie Database)
+- Shows: TMDB (The movie database REST API)
-- Games TBD
+- Games: IGDB API (Twitch's game REST API)
+    - They do not support CORS headers from the client side, will need to fetch with NEXT.JS built in API to get around this.
 - Books TBD

 ## Front End

 [Next.JS](https://nextjs.org/) is an open-source development framework built on top of Node.js enabling React based web applications functionalities such as server-side rendering and generating static websites.

-- I will use AnimeJS for animations.
-- I will use Polished/Styled-Components combo for styling
+- I will use Styled-Components & Storybook for styling

 ## Project Goal